jSwAggy01/C-Sharp-Notes-Projects/1-Write-Your-First-Code-Using-CSharp/04-arithmetic.md

 ## Decimals

 Likewise, integer arithmetic should not be confused with decimal arithmetic.
-And as with C++, you must be sure to specify decimal arithmetic.
+And as with C++, you must be sure to specify the latter.

 This can be done using the `m` suffix in the following fashions:
 ```cs